Audra Mae

-Audra Mae (born February 20, 1984) is an American singer and songwriter from Oklahoma City, Oklahoma.
-She is the great-great-niece of Judy Garland, and a great granddaughter of Garland's sister Jimmie.
+Audra Mae Butts (born February 20, 1984) is an American singer and songwriter from Oklahoma City, Oklahoma.
 Since arriving in California in 2007, she has signed a publishing deal with Warner/Chappell, and sang Bob Dylan's "Forever Young" on the television series Sons of Anarchy.
-In 2009, she signed to Los Angeles-based indie label SideOneDummy Records.
+In 2009, she signed to Los Angeles–based indie label SideOneDummy Records.

 Career

+Early life and family

+Butts was born in Oklahoma to Christopher Butts and Alondra Lynn Havens.
+Her parents later divorced.
+She has a younger sister Amanda (born 1986), and a younger half-brother Youssef (born 2000) from her mother's second marriage.

+She is the great-niece of Judy Garland, and a great-granddaughter of Garland's sister, Dorothy Virginia Gumm, making her a first cousin twice removed of Liza Minelli and Lorna Luft.

 2009: Haunt EP

-She released a digital EP Haunt on October 20, 2009 and then went on the road as part of Chuck Ragan's Revival Tour.
+She released a digital EP Haunt on October 20, 2009, and then went on the road as part of Chuck Ragan's Revival Tour.
 That year, Audra also wrote a song for Britain's Got Talent runner up Susan Boyle's début album.
 "Who I Was Born to Be" was the only original track on Susan Boyle's chart-topping, 9 million- selling I Dreamed a Dream album.
 Audra Mae has performed as a member of The Upright Cabaret.